Diane Blau, PhD

 Professor Emeritus, Union Institute & University

 Dr. Douglass has had a variety of involvements in professional psychology and higher education.
 He was a co-founder of The Center for Humanistic Studies Graduate School, now the Michigan School of Professional Psychology.
-He is Professor Emeritus at Union Institute & University, where he served as a Professor of Psychology and Assistant Dean.
-He served as Faculty at The Merrill-Palmer Institute and has delivered invited presentations at various universities.
-He has served as guest editor for professional journals and has taught numerous doctoral seminars in research methods, professional and scientific ethics, and psychotherapeutic techniques.
-Dr. Douglass maintains a private practice and serves as a Consulting Psychologist for the Medical Services Unit of the Disability Determination Service, Social Security Administration.
-An active member of the International Coach Federation, he has coached hundreds of individuals who have aspired to advance themselves in education, professional psychology, personal development, and the challenges of transition and lifestyle change.
+He is Professor Emeritus at Union Institute & University, where he served for many years as a Professor of Psychology and Assistant Dean.
+He served as faculty at The Merrill-Palmer Institute and has delivered invited presentations at various universities.
+He has been a guest editor for professional journals and has taught numerous seminars to doctoral students in research methods, professional and scientific ethics, and psychotherapeutic techniques.
+Dr. Douglass maintains a private practice in Traverse City and serves as a Consulting Psychologist for the Medical Services Unit of the Disability Determination Service, Social Security Administration, adjudicating disability claims.

 Clark Moustakas, EdD, PhD